Wooty-B/LX2K_Guide/README.md

 @jnettlet - For being patient and helping me thoroughly understand the LX2K, all while providing major development for this board

 @ptitSeb - All his hard work with Box86 and additionally adding LX2160A specific support

+@HanoJing - For documenting the entirity of the troubleshooting section

 rna (Armbian Forums) - For writing the ARM 32-bit chroot guide I used as well as 64-bit wine info